 Our Analysis and Test Results

-The Hamax Outback (in blue) is a double bike trailer that can be used for strolling and jogging.
-Its lower overall score compared to the competition prevented it from winning an award in this category.
+The Hamax Outback (in blue) is a double bike trailer you can use for strolling and jogging.

 The information below includes details of the Hamax's performance compared to the competition.